 For many the satisfaction of riding some or all of the route will be sufficient.
 If you would like to share your ride and potentially encourage others to explore the Log Driver's Waltz please see the instructions on the "Log Drivers Awards" pages.

-We have a Facebook Discussion Group for people interested in the route.
+We have a Facebook Discussion Group for people interested sharing information and asking questions about the LDW or bikepacking in general.
 Please join and help grow the community!